enthdegree/efbpad/README.md

       a similar project `inkvt`, except our keyboard reader is decoupled from the rest of the software, our event device is not a touchscreen, and we use fbpad instead of a bespoke VT.
  - `efbpad.sh`: Script that does efbpad startup & shutdown.
+At startup efbpad (`efbpad.sh`) will:
+   - `source /mnt/onboard/.efbpad_profile` if it exists.
+   - Turn on the Kobo's bluetooth.
+   - Try and open the event device at `/dev/input/event3` to use as the keyboard.
+If no device is there, it'll wait 5 seconds after bluetooth up for the keyboard to appear.